the-teachingRSE-project/competencies/competencies.md

 Due to this nature there is a plethora of different variations of RSE depending on the particular Research domain they are working in.
 Therefore the broad notion of Research Software Engineers is better thought of as a collection of sub-communities.
-The term Research Software Engineer is made more difficult to grasp, since at least  anecdotal evidence suggests, that uk-RSE community has a more technical oriented working definition, de-RSE has a more open working definition that allows more people to self-identify as RSEs.
+The term Research Software Engineer is made more difficult to grasp, since an internationally recognized definition is still missing.
+Anecdotal evidence suggests that while there is a broad consensus about the broad notion, that an RSE is a person with one leg in research and the other in software development, there seem to be nuances which one is more emphasized.
+Another dimension is required by the expected level of professionalism.
+A less strict definition allows more people to self-identify as RSEs.
 RSEs fall therefore somewhere on the spectrum between a researcher at one end and a software engineer at the other.
 Common to all of them is, that they  need to be able to work in a Research environment.
 RSEs often need to deal with non-technical complexities that are characteristic for Research environments: organisational, motivational, with respect to the size of projects, independence and heterogeneous goals of stakeholders, boundary conditions for funding and future funding, to name just a few.